davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ## Prerequisite: Scope and Lifetime of Variables
 This concept is critical for making effective use of the debugger.
 At times, it will seem as if variables magically appear and disappear however I assure you that there is no misdirection involved and it simply boils down to understanding when variables come in and go out of scope.
-So if the mouthwash is the only thing that initially came to mind then definately check out [variable_scope](variable_scope.md)
+So if `mouthwash` is the only thing that initially came to mind then definately check out [variable_scope](variable_scope.md)

 ## ERRORS